the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 _INTERACTIVE ELEMENT: SELECT AN EVENT_

-You can now select any event from the archive to test the system
+You can now select any event from the archive to test the system ...

-Here is the interactive plot I created:

-{% include plot1.html %}

-{% include sentiment_correlation_plot.html %}

-And here is some analysis of the plot above.